GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/hosting/index.md

 Self-hosting

-: is the practice of hosting an extension outside of the Chrome Web Store.
+: Self hosting is the practice of hosting an extension outside of the Chrome Web Store.
 This option is used in managed environments where system administrators control Chrome with [enterprise policies][external-enterprise-policy].
 See [Linux installation][doc-linux-hosting] for information on how to host an extension on your own server.